 Did you know you can paint upholstery with latex paint?
 All you need is textile medium to achieve a soft and durable finish!

-I have seen tutorials around the internet claiming that you can paint upholstery with latex paint.
-Say what?!
+So I tried something I had seen floating around the internet for years: painting upholstery with latex paint.

 Well worth the weird looks and visits from neighbors who couldn’t believe I was painting an upholstered chair with latex paint.